walmartlabs/concord-website/docs/api/team.md

 # {{ page.title }}

-A team owns projects, repositories and secrets.
+A team is a group of users.
 Users can be in multiple teams simultaneously.

 The REST API provides support for a number of operations: